 The lead was still used in products in the 20th century in medicine and in residential development.

 In traditional medicines, like Ayurvedic medicine, base their medicines on metals like copper, gold, sulphur, arsenic and lead.
-Ayurveda is from India to treat a large spectrum of aliments, from headaches to cancer.
-These medicines have can cause lead poisoning and can cause more problems in fertility, abdominal pain and fatigue.
-Ayurvedic medicine is from the same time period of the Ancient Roman and Egyptian times.
+Ayurveda is from India to treat a large spectrum of ailments, from headaches to cancer.
+These medicines have can cause lead poisoning and can cause more problems with fertility, abdominal pain and fatigue.
+Ayurvedic medicine is from the same period of Ancient Roman and Egyptian times.

 In 1914 – 1920, it was documented that children were going into convulsions and seizures because of lead paint.
 Some companies wanted to still advertise that their product was not the cause of their ailments but friendly and reliable.
 Dutch Boy was created to advertise to families that their white lead paint was safe.
 There were toys, paint books for children, advertisements saying that their lives are now better with Dutch Boy paint.
 From dark and gloomy to happy and cheery because of paint.